|pMe||(Object) Reference to the PmgObject object where the event rises.|

-pEvent.Action - (Long) Action type over the left mouse button.
+pEvent.Action - (Long) Action type by the left mouse button.

 pEvent.Shift - (Boolean) Indication of concurrent pressing the Shift key.